jdavisclark/CaseConversion/readme.md

 - Scott Bessler

 ## License
 Do whatever you want with this.
+Give credit where credit is due.